-As the seasons turn, communities in Britain* will celebrate life and connect with our landscape through pilgrimage and expressive art events starting in 2017 creating a Wheel of Life around Britain.
+As the seasons turn, communities in Britain* will celebrate life and connect with our landscape through pilgrimage and expressive art events creating a Wheel of Life around Britain.
 We would love you to join us!

-Our celebrations will move month by month through this ancient Wheel of Life’s 12 landscape segments, turning as the Sun moves through the months and seasons of annual growth and transformation, starting in January in Winchester, journeying through England and Wales* and ending in December in London, then continuing into 2018.
+Our celebrations will move month by month through this ancient Wheel of Life’s 12 landscape segments, turning as the Sun moves through the months and seasons of annual growth and transformation, starting in January in Winchester, journeying through England and Wales* and ending in December in London.

 You can take part in these Wheel of Life Events, or create your own.
 Look at Gatekeeper Trust’s Wheel of Life map and list of events, locate your landscape segment and time of year, and then connect with the Gatekeeper Trust Coordinator: firstname.lastname@example.org

 The Gatekeeper Trust is a British educational charity devoted to personal and planetary healing through rediscovering and using the ancient art of pilgrimage and the expressive arts.** We journey with an awareness of the sacred nature of our environment, researching, discovering and sharing both ancient and modern knowledge about the landscape.
 Our full annual programme of journeys, workshops and conferences now includes Wheel of Life events.

 The purpose of Gatekeeper Trust’s Wheel of Life project is to help us reconnect with earth and heaven, nature and spirit.
 Our shared journeys of celebration unite people in friendship and engender respect for the different cultures, times of the year and the multi-faceted landscapes we live in.